salesforce/ImageOptimization/README.md

 Apart from optimizing an image, it also supports a few other things
 * Converting image types, GIFs to PNGs, if it will make the image smaller.
-* Create a Chrome specific verison, [WebP](https://developers.google.com/speed/webp/?csw=1)
+* Create a Chrome specific version, [WebP](https://developers.google.com/speed/webp/?csw=1)
 * Automated validation of images.

 ## Compilation ##

-Asside from using maven for compilation we also require a few binaries that need to be compiled.
+Aside from using maven for compilation, we also require a few binaries that need to be compiled.
 Please download and compile these apps.

 * advpng ([source](http://sourceforge.net/projects/advancemame/files/advancecomp/1.19/), [homepage](http://advancemame.sourceforge.net/doc-advpng.html))
 * gifsicle ([source](https://github.com/kohler/gifsicle), [homepage](http://www.lcdf.org/gifsicle/))